The average hourly pay for a Pastry Cook is $13.31.

 The people in bakeries and restaurants that create pies, cakes and other desserts are called pastry cooks.
 These employees have a very specialized set of skills that distinguish them from line cooks and food preparers in commercial kitchen settings; most culinary schools offer a separate commercial baking educational track.
 Pastry cooks must have a thorough understanding of the science of baking, as well as be able to adhere to recipes and food preparation principles.
 Pastry cooks must also poss…Read more

 Pastry Cook Tasks

-Produce rolls, pastries, breads and desserts according to recipes.
+- Produce rolls, pastries, breads and desserts according to recipes.

-Prepare daily requests for supplies and various food items.
+- Prepare daily requests for supplies and various food items.

 - Produce quality of appearance for all foods and ensure all plates are clean and appetizing.

 - Control proper storage of products.

 Popular Employer Salaries for Pastry Cook

 Skills in Food Preparation, Food Safety, Organizing, Product Development and Order Inventory are correlated to pay that is above average.

 What is the Pay by Experience Level for Pastry Cooks?